Horses and Insulin

 Hey, that's great, the more insulin the better, right?

 Not exactly.
 As with most aspects in life, too much of a good thing has the opposite effect.
-Excessive insulin production--known as insulin resistance (hyperinsulinemia)--can have dire consequences.
-In horses, it is the primary risk factor for foundering, or laminitis, a degenerative inflammatory hoof condition that is the second leading cause of death in horses.
+Excessive insulin production--known as hyperinsulinemia ("insulin resistance")--can have dire consequences.
+In horses, hyperinsulinemia is the primary risk factor for foundering, or laminitis, a degenerative inflammatory hoof condition that is the second leading cause of death in horses.

-Some horses are simply genetically predisposed to insulin resistance and equine metabolic syndrome and should be routinely monitored.
-This is most common among Arabians, Warmbloods, Morgans, and ponies, though no breed is immune.
+Some horses are genetically predisposed to hyperinsulinemia, and their insulin levels should be routinely monitored.
+Hyperinsulinemia is most common among Warmbloods, Arabians, Morgans, and ponies, though individual horses in any breed can experience hyperinsulinemia and be at risk of laminitis.

 Talk to your veterinarian today to schedule your horse’s first Wellness Ready™ Equine Insulin Test and take control of your horse’s laminitis risk.